Exploring the Structure of the Bound Proton with Deeply Virtual Compton Scattering

 where $N^{+}$ and $N^{-}$ are the number of DVCS events for the positive and negative beam-helicity states, $P_{B}$ is the longitudinal beam polarization, and C stands for the contamination percentage of the accidental coincidences.

-In the kinematical phase-space of our experiment, the GPD $H$ is expected to dominate the contribution in the BSA over the other three GPDs.
-There, the $\phi$ dependence of $A_{LU}$ is mostly sensitive to the imaginary part of the CFF $\mathcal{H}$ through the parameter $a_0$ of equation~\ref{eq:alu-simp}.
-The measurement of the free proton $A_{LU}$ \cite{Girod:2007aa} has confirmed that the $a_0$ term dominates the shape of the distribution.
+In the kinematical phase-space of our experiment, the $\phi$ dependence of $A_{LU}$ is most sensitive to the imaginary part of the CFFs through the $a_0$ term of Eq.~\ref{eq:alu-simp}, as confirmed by high statistics measurements on the free proton \cite{Girod:2007aa,Jo:2015ema}.
+In the determination of $a_0$ in Eq.~\ref{a0_cff}, the CFF $\mathcal{E}$ and $\mathcal{\tilde {H}}$ are suppressed due to form-factors and the smallness of the coefficients.
+Therefore, the dominant contribution to the BSA comes from the CFF $\mathcal{H}$ and hence the GPD $H$.

 Due to limited statistics, the data were binned two-dimensionally into 36 bins.
 That is, four bins in one of the kinematical variable of interest ($Q^{2}$, $x_{B}$, or $t$) and then nine bins in the azimuthal angle ($\phi$).
-Fig.~\ref{fig:alu} presents the measured incoherent $A_{LU}$ as a function of $\phi$ in bins of $Q^{2}$ (integrated over the full $x_{B}$ and $t$ ranges), $x_{B}$ (integrated over the full $Q^{2}$ and $t$ ranges), and $t$ (integrated over the full $Q^{2}$ and $x_{B}$ ranges).
+Fig.~\ref{fig:alu} presents the measured incoherent $A_{LU}$ as a function of $\phi$ in bins of $t$ (integrated over the full $Q^{2}$ and $x_{B}$ ranges).
 The curves on the plots are fits of the form $\frac{a_{0}~\sin(\phi)}{1+ a_{1}~\cos(\phi)}$.
 The main contributions to systematic uncertainties on these fits are from the choice of the DVCS exclusivity cuts (6\%) and the large bin size (7\%).
 The systematic uncertainties sum up to less than 10\% for all data points and thus always remain significantly smaller than the statistical uncertainities.

 Fig.~\ref{fig:alu90} presents the dependence of the fitted $A_{LU}$ values at $\phi$~=~90$^{\circ}$ ($a_{0}$ parameter from the individual fits in Fig.~\ref{fig:alu}) on the kinematical variables $Q^2$, $x_{B}$, and $t$.
 Within the given uncertainties, $A_{LU}$ does not show a strong dependence on $Q^2$.
 The $x_{B}$ and $t$ dependencies are compared to the theoretical calculations performed by S.~Liuti and K.~Taneja \cite{simonetta_2}.
 Their model uses a nuclear spectral function and considers mainly the effect of the nucleon off-shellness.
 The calculations are carried out at slightly different kinematics than our data but still provide important guidance.
 The experimental results appear to have smaller asymmetries especially at small $x_{B}$ than the calculations.
 These differences may arise from nuclear effects that are not taken into account in the model, such as long-range interactions and final state interactions of the knocked-out proton.
 On the graph for the $-t$ dependence, we show previous measurements by HERMES collaboration \cite{Airapetian:2009cga}, in which only electrons and photons were measured.
 Due to the large experimental uncertainties of the HERMES points, the two measurements are completely compatible.